Meet Sophie

 What is this website about?

-In today’s digital world, it is extremely easy to linger in echo-chambers — i.e. bubbles of people who think similarly.
+In today’s digital world, it is extremely easy to linger in echo-chambers: bubbles of people who think similarly.
 It is particularly important to connect with others beyond such bubbles to achieve meaningful impact and learn from diverse perspectives.

 Diversity enriches our understanding of the world and, therefore, the solution we can come up with to improve it!
 This is what I strive to achieve through my work, travel, and online community.
-As Sophie Pomme, I leave aside the seriousness of my work to connect with individuals beyond academia and policy-making circles.
+As Sophie Pomme, I connect with individuals beyond academia and policy-making circles.

 I believe in a more inclusive, direct, and democratic global society.
-Community-based outlooks which focus on future generations are urgently needed; however, individual profit and comfort is often prioritised over public good.
-I hope to contribute to healing humanity by developing more conscious global means of education and communication.
+Community-based outlooks which focus on future generations are needed; however, individual profit and comfort is often prioritised over public good.
+I hope to contribute to this optimisation by developing more conscious global means of communication and education.

 For this reason, I want to provide resources to: